 Premature ejaculation can be a difficult topic to talk about.
-Men often shy away from a conversation about their issues because of fear of being stigmatized or made fun of.
-But it’s actually the most common sexual dysfunction in men.
+Men often shy away from a conversation about this issues because of fear of being stigmatized or mocked.
+But it’s actually the most common sexual disorder in men.
 According to estimates, up to 39% of men worldwide experience premature ejaculation at some point in their lives.

-When men are unable to delay ejaculation for less than 1 to 1.5 minutes, they are said to be ejaculating prematurely.
-The average duration of a normal ejaculation is 7.3 minutes according to a study of 1,587 men.
+When men are unable to delay ejaculation for less than 1 to 6 minutes, leading to relationship stress, they are said to be ejaculating prematurely.
+The average duration of intercourse prior ejaculation is 7.3 minutes according to a study of 1,587 men.

-Psychological problems are the most reasons why men experience premature ejaculation.
-This includes depression, anxiety, and emotional stress.
+Psychological issues are the most common cause of premature ejaculation.
+These includes depression, anxiety, and emotional stress.
 One study found that 64% of men with premature ejaculation said they experienced high levels of distress.
-It’s likely that highly anxious men are distracted from delaying ejaculation by their worries and attempts to control the situation.
-Ejaculation is a process that requires concentration.
+It’s likely that highly anxious men are distracted from delaying ejaculation by their worries and attempts to control this issue.
+Delaying ejaculation requires concentration.
 What’s more, half of men with erectile dysfunction also suffer from premature ejaculation.
-In an attempt to not lose their erection, men with erectile dysfunction tend to rush sexual intercourse.
+In an attempt avoid losing their erection prior to ejaculation, men with erectile dysfunction tend to rush sexual intercourse.

 Physical issues such as an inflamed prostate gland or a problem with the spinal cord may also result in uncontrolled ejaculations.